Best Plumbing Upgrades for Your Bathroom Remodel

 Comparable to traditional showerheads in price, low-flow systems pump out less water, which can save hundreds (if not thousands) of gallons of water per year.
 Not only does this benefit our environment, but it also helps lower your water bills.
 While you’re at it, consider upgrading to a handheld showerhead for a more accessible shower, or a rainfall showerhead to feel like you’re getting clean in nature.

 41% of inspected urban homes have dangerous water temperatures, and rental properties have a higher risk for unsafe levels.
-Avoid this risk (especially if you have children or elderly around) by installing a device that mixes cold water with the hot water from your water heater to keep heat levels comfortable.
+Avoid this risk (especially if you have children or the elderly around) by installing a device that mixes cold water with the hot water from your water heater to keep heat levels comfortable.
 Anti-scald devices are also known as tempering or mixing valves.

 A great option for your sinks is motion-sensor faucets, which automatically turn off after a few seconds to conserve water.
 Naturally, they also come with the benefit of not touching a handle, which can easily spread bacteria.